k3b/geo2url/README.md

 In your navigation app

-* select a place in the map (i.e. your hotel)
+* (1) select a place in the map (i.e. your hotel)
-* open menu "view in external app" (or "send location to" or "share location with" or ...)
+* (2) open menu "view in external app" (or "send location to" or "share location with" or ...)
-* choose "🌍📷 Photos Nearby" as destination
+* (3) choose "🌍📷 Photos Nearby" as destination
-* => The webbrowser opens with a web page with photos near the selected place.
+* (4) => The webbrowser opens with a web page with photos near the selected place.

+---

 ![](https://raw.githubusercontent.com/k3b/geo2url/master/fastlane/metadata/android/en-US/images/phoneScreenshots/1-ShareInNaviApp.png)

+(1-3) Inside "navigation app" open selected geo-location with "🌍📷 Photos Nearby"

+---

 ![](https://raw.githubusercontent.com/k3b/geo2url/master/fastlane/metadata/android/en-US/images/phoneScreenshots/2-PhotosFoundInWebBrowser.png)

+(4) As a result the webbrowser is opened with photos near the selected geo-location.

 ## Compatibility info